m66rus/amazon-connect-admin-guide/doc_source/concepts-routing-profiles-priority.md

 |  Sales  |  1  |  0  |
 |  Support  |  2  |  0  |

 If there are no contacts in the Sales queue, then the agents will be presented with contacts from the Support queue\.
+It goes to the agent who has been idle for the longest time\.

 ## Example 2: Same priority but different delay<a name="concepts-routing-profiles-priority-example2"></a>